cyberiums/cyberdoc/docs/_signup-and-start/Backup--restore.md

 ## Cleanup

-Geth's blockchain and state databases can be removed with:
+Geth Flavours's blockchain and state databases can be removed with:

 ```
 geth removedb